Joy H. Calico

 Michael P. Steinberg

 This article discusses the West-Eastern Divan Orchestra, a musical group composed of various musicians from Palestine and other Middle Eastern countries.
 They show how music is a thing of the world, through their performances of works by various composers, such as Johann Wolfgang von Goethe.
 The article takes a look at the double agenda of the Divan, its pedagogical transformations, and their translations, techniques, and use of melancholy.

 This chapter examines how Alban Berg plotted to survive as a composer during the Third Reich.
-Berg’s opera Wozzeck premiered in Berlin on December 14, 1925, achieving undisputed success.
-When Adolf Hitler became the leader of Nazi Germany, the works of many atonal composers, whether Aryan or not, were banned from performance in Germany.
-Drawing on Berg’s personal documents held in the Austrian National Library, including musical sketches and drafts of letters, this chapter considers how Berg repackaged Lulu in order to survive as a composer amid the harsh political environment during Hitler’s reign.
+Berg’s opera Wozzeck premiered in Berlin on December 14, 1925, and achieved undisputed success eight years later.
+When Adolf Hitler became the leader of Nazi Germany, the works of many atonal composers, whether Aryan or not, were banned from performance in the country.
+Drawing on Berg’s personal documents held in the Austrian National Library, including musical sketches and drafts of letters, this chapter considers how Berg repackaged Wozzeck and his other opera Lulu in order to survive as a composer amid the harsh political environment during Hitler’s reign.
 It also comments on Berg’s desperation as a result of the Nazi government’s censorship of performances of Wozzeck.
 Finally, it considers Berg’s anti-Semitic tone in his opera, as well as his self-promotion to the point of aligning himself with Nazi Germany.